Fisioterapeutas

 Frederick is right, physical therapists do more than just pat someone on the back a bunch.
 They also have to diagnose the problem.
 And the pat on the back is a really important procedure where that pat on the back does something special to the body to maybe recover or relieve some pain.
 The procedures they have to use in some instances can be very difficult.

-dice Pablo Santurbano (Bajo)
+Pablo Santurbano (Bajo) 4 years ago

 I think that there is a small risk, because it is possible to develop an app with the best treatment protocols evidence based.